-4. Click Disable Two-Factor Authentication.
-The verification screen appears.

-5. In the Authentication Code field, type the time-based authentication code displayed in the authenticator application on your mobile device, then click Disable.
+- 4. Click Disable Two-Factor Authentication.
+The verification screen appears. - 5.
+In the Authentication Code field, type the time-based authentication code displayed in the

 What to do if you lose your mobile device

 If you lose your mobile device after enabling two-factor authentication, use a recovery code to log in to your Fastly account.
 You can continue to use recovery codes to log in until you get your mobile device back.
 Recovery codes can only be used once, however, so remember to regenerate a new list of codes to avoid running out before you recover your mobile device.